badaix/snapcast/CONTRIBUTING.md

 Only start working on the Pull Request after the team assigned the issue to you to avoid unnecessary efforts.

+Please note that Snapweb related contributions should be made in the [Snapweb project](https://github.com/badaix/snapweb).

 The following rule governs code contributions:

 * Contributions must be licensed under the [GPL-3.0 License](LICENSE)